-Type of Benefit Description of Benefit Limitations Co-Pay Laboratory, x-rays, imaging and pathology services, including technical component and/or professional interpretation Medications, biologicals and materials administered in doctor's office Allergy testing, serum and injections Professional component (in/outpatient) of surgical services, including: Surgeons and assistant surgeons for surgical procedures including appropriate follow-up care Administration of anesthesia by doctor (other than surgeon) or CRNA Second surgical opinions Same-day surgery performed in a hospital without an over-night stay Invasive diagnostic procedures such as endoscopic examination Hospital-based doctor services (including doctor-performed technical and interpretative components) Doctor and professional services for a mastectomy and breast reconstruction include: all stages of reconstruction on the affected breast; surgery and reconstruction on the other breast to produce symmetrical appearance; and treatment of physical complications from the mastectomy and treatment of lymphedemas In-network and out-of- network doctor services for a mother and her newborn(s) for a minimum of 48 hours following an uncomplicated vaginal delivery and 96 hours following an uncomplicated delivery by caesarian section Doctor services medically necessary to support a dentist providing dental services to a CHIP member such as general anesthesia or intravenous (IV) sedation Doctor services associated with (a) miscarriage, or (b) a non- viable pregnancy, or a fetus that expired in utero)
+Type of Benefit Description of Benefit Limitations Co-Pay Laboratory, x-rays, imaging and pathology services, including technical component and/or professional interpretation Medications, biologicals and materials administered in doctor's office Allergy testing, serum and injections Professional component (in/outpatient) of surgical services, including: Surgeons and assistant surgeons for surgical procedures including appropriate follow-up care Administration of anesthesia by doctor (other than surgeon) or CRNA Second surgical opinions Same-day surgery performed in a hospital without an over-night stay Invasive diagnostic procedures such as endoscopic examination Hospital-based doctor services (including doctor-performed technical and interpretative components) Doctor and professional services for a mastectomy and breast reconstruction include: all stages of reconstruction on the affected breast; surgery and reconstruction on the affected breast; treatment of physical complications from the mastectomy and treatment of lymphedemas In-network and out-of- network doctor services for a minimum of 48 hours following an uncomplicated vaginal delivery and 96 hours following an uncomplicated vaginal delivery and 96 hours following an uncomplicated vaginal delivery and 96 hours following an uncomplicated serving services to a CHIP member such as general anesthesia or intravenous (IV) sedation Doctor services associated with a) mon- viable pregnancy (molar pregnancy, ectopic pregnancy, or a fetus that expired in utero)

 Type of Benefit Description of Benefit Limitations Co-Pay Doctor services associated with miscarriage or non-viable pregnancy include, but are not limited to: dilation and curettage (D&C) procedures; appropriate provider administered medications; ultrasounds; and Histological examination of tissue samples.
 Pre-surgical or post- surgical orthodontic services for medically necessary treatment of craniofacial anomalies requiring surgical intervention and delivered as part of a proposed and clearly outlined treatment plan to treat: cleft lip and/or palate; severe traumatic skeletal and/or congenital craniofacial deviations; or Severe facial asymmetry secondary to skeletal defects, congenital syndromal conditions and/or tumor growth or its treatment.
-Durable Medical Equipment (DME), Prosthetic Devices and Disposable Medical Supplies Covered services include DME (equipment that can withstand repeated use, and is primarily and customarily used to serve a medical purpose, generally is not useful to a person in the absence of illness, injury or disability, and is appropriate for use in the home), including devices and supplies that are medically necessary and necessary for one or more activities of daily living, and appropriate to help in the treatment of a medical condition, including, but not limited to: Orthotic braces and Orthotics Dental devices Prosthetic devices such as artificial eyes, limbs braces, and external breast prostheses Prosthetic eyeglasses and contact lenses for the management of severe ophthalmologic disease Other artificial aids including surgical implants Hearing aids Implantable devices are covered under Requires prior authorization and doctor prescription \$20,000 per 12-month period limit for DME, prosthetics, devices and disposable medical supplies (implantable devices, diabetic supplies and equipment are not counted against this cap) Co-pays do not apply
+Durable Medical Equipment (DME), Prosthetic Devices and Disposable Medical Supplies Covered services include DME (equipment that can withstand repeated use, and is primarily and customarily used to serve a medical purpose, generally is not useful to a person in the absence of illness, injury or disability, and is appropriate for use in the home), including devices and supplies that are medically necessary and necessary for one or more activities of daily living, and appropriate to help in the treatment of a medical condition, including, but not limited to: Orthotic braces and Orthotics Dental devices Prosthetic devices such as artificial eyes, limbs braces, and external breast prostheses Prosthetic eyeglasses and contact lenses for the management of severe ophthalmologic disease Other artificial aids including surgical implants Hearing aids Implantable devices are covered under Requires prior authorization and doctor prescription \$20,000 per 12- month period limit for DME, prosthetics, devices and disposable medical supplies (implantable devices, diabetic supplies and equipment are not counted against this cap) Co-pays do not apply